Topics:

 - Clutch cable

-Often the cable is pulled on one side (e.g. by operating the parking brake) and pulled back on the other side by a spring, which returns the control lever to the neutral position (e.g. at the brake caliper or brake shoes).
+Often the cable is pulled on one side (e.g., by operating the handbrake) and pulled back on the other side by a spring, which sets the control lever back to the neutral position (e.g., at the brake caliper or brake shoes).